lightkun10/lightkun10/README.md

 ﻿# Hi!
 Pandu here.

 A Communication Sciences graduates who are passionate about anything technology-related with data and business.
-My passions in technology, data, and information, and how all of those combined have become crucial in the current global trend, drive me to self-taught programming without a prior Computer related background.
+My passions in technology, data, and information, and how all of those combined have become crucial in the current global trend, drive me to self-taught programming without a prior Computer related background and working extra hard through several courses.

 ## Find me on 🌏
 <a href="linkedin.com/in/fpandu/">